James Young Deer: Career

-Young Deer began acting in 1909 in New York in several one-reel Westerns that year.
+Young Deer began acting in 1909 in New York City in several one-reel Westerns that year.
 Among the film companies for which he worked were Kalem, Lubin, Vitagraph, and Biograph.
 He worked at one of the first independent film companies, the New York Motion Picture Company, under the Bison trademark.

 In 1910, Young Deer was hired to direct for Pathé Frères.
-The French-based studio in Jersey City was faced with criticism that their movies were not realistic in their portrayals of the Old West, so they sent Young Deer to Edendale in Los Angeles to make Indian-themed films.
+The French-based studio in Jersey City was faced with criticism that their movies were not realistic in their portrayals of the Old West.
+They sent Young Deer to Edendale in Los Angeles to make Indian-themed films.
 His wife Red Wing acted in many of his films.
 Young Deer eventually ran the company's West Coast Studio operations in Edendale.

 Young Deer acted in, wrote, or directed approximately 150 silent movies at Pathé's West Coast Studio.

 Influence of work

 By 1910, one-fifth of American films were Westerns, and companies worked to establish national dominance in the genre.
 In these early years, American Indians were "generally portrayed in a positive way," and directors often hired Native Americans as actors.
 Movie historian William K. Everson wrote, "[D]uring this period the Indian became accepted as a symbol of integrity, stoicism, and reliability ..."

-Young Deer's films have been noted as early Westerns "without the cliches of hostile Indian warriors or wagon train attacks", although several studios at the time, especially Kalem, also portrayed Indians in a unique and favorable light.
+Young Deer's films have been noted as early Westerns "without the cliches of hostile Indian warriors or wagon train attacks." although Several studios at the time, especially Kalem, also portrayed Indians in a unique and favorable light compared with later works.
 The combined talent of Young Deer and St. Cyr was due to several factors.
-She was educated at Carlisle and had some knowledge of Indian culture, and during the early 1900s, the film industry was adaptable and experimental.
+She was educated at the Carlisle Indian School and had some knowledge of Winnebago and general elements of Indian culture.
+During the early 1900s, the film industry was adaptable and experimental.